ErikPlachta/website_Example_Client-Requesting-Changes/README.md

 **User Story | AS A marketing agency**

-> - :white_check_mark: I WANT a codebase that follows accessibility standards :point_righht: SO THAT our own site is optimized for search engines
+> - :white_check_mark: I WANT a codebase that follows accessibility standards :point_right: SO THAT our own site is optimized for search engines

 **Acceptance Criteria | GIVEN a webpage meets accessibility standards**